 Supporting Patient Outcomes through Organised Networks (SPOT ON)

 The aim of the SPOT ON project is to ensure patients receive the care they need from the most appropriate clinician in the right place at the right time, every time.

 The Queensland Ambulance Service, Queensland Health, and GP networks are working together to give patients who call an ambulance, but are deemed suitable to be cared for by a GP, the option of avoiding long waits in the Emergency Department.
-Members of the community who call an ambulance but do not have a life-threatening illness can be treated by GPs skilled in more acute care presentations.
+People who call an ambulance but do not have a life-threatening illness can be treated by GPs skilled in more acute care presentations.

-This project is a pilot showing very positive results for patients within the first 12 months.
-The range of conditions which can be managed within this model is currently being expanded and will be available through HealthPathways in the future.
+This pilot project is showing positive results for patients within the first 12 months.
+The range of conditions which can be managed within this model is being expanded and will be available through HealthPathways in the future.

 About the program

-The key objectives of the program are to:
+Key objectives of the after hours program are to: